write2sushma/eval-llm-based-apps-jan2025/README.md

 1. Visit [Google Colab](https://colab.research.google.com/)
 2. In the top left corner select "File" &#8594; "Open Notebook"
 3. Under "GitHub", enter the URL of the repo of this workshop
-4. Select one of the Notebooks within the repo.
+4. Select one of the notebooks within the repo.
 5. At the top of the notebook, run the following code:
 ```bash
 !cd ./name-of-repo